mako017/eva-app/README.md

 - Fraud prevention (i.e. blocking of repeated evaluations from the same device)
 - Basic CMS for the administration of evaluations
 - Generation of links and QR codes
+- Export of raw data and diagrams in admin area

 ### Planned

 - Optional end links
-- Export of raw data
 - Automatic backups
 - Export of reports
 - Room planner